PetreIulian/Linefollower-RoboticsChampionship-Oradea-2025/README.md

 This project is a line-following robot, developed using an ESP32 single-board microcontroller, designed to take part in RoboticsChampionship 2025 in Oradea.
 The robot uses PID (Proportional-Integral-Derivative) control to adjust its motors based on feedback from a line sensor array.

+## Features

+- **PID Control**: The robot uses PID to adjust motor speeds for smooth and precise line-following.

 ## Components

 ### Hardware